welcoming members from all backgrounds

 - excerpt from: Mia Ricci A Report on Diversity, Equity, and Inclusion: Why Wiley?
 Why Research Publishing?
 February 2021

-Three goals were defined for 2021/2022:
+Three goals were defined:

 1. Survey the BSN membership community to understand member diversity and perceptions relating to EDI